Building a waterfront log home in South Dakota turns into an adventure — with a happy ending.

 The roof’s dark green heavy asphalt shingles provide not only additional insulation and sound muting, but also a beautiful visual contrast to the honey-colored exterior logs.
 The exterior stone, laid by Dan and his son, was sourced locally.

-Dan and Beth chose 3/4-inch repurposed hickory for the floors, which Dan installed, and hickory cabinets for the kitchen.
+Dan and Beth chose 3/4-inch re-purposed hickory for the floors, which Dan installed, and hickory cabinets for the kitchen.
 The linoleum used for flooring in several areas of the home is considered a sustainable resource, as is the cork floor in the dining room.
 Both materials feel soft underfoot but also soften sounds in the home.
 In the kitchen, an Elmira Stoveworks vintage stove is a focal point where family and friends gather when the couple entertains.
 The bedrooms and loft area have carpeting that was created from recycled materials.
 Eye-catching black quartz countertops with chiseled edges contrast with the light wood and smooth finish of the hickory cabinets.
 All of the construction materials except the cork flooring were produced in North America.

-Dan and Beth began construction in spring 2010 while snow was still on the ground.
+Dan and Beth began construction on their waterfront log home in spring 2010 while snow was still on the ground.
 Work proceeded smoothly until the summer rains began to fall at an alarming rate.
 Dan recalls that it rained hard almost every third day for many weeks.
 The following year, winter snow melt and the historic rainfall caused reservoirs upstream from the site to fill up to the point where large amounts of water had to be released.
 The onrush washed out their road and caused floodwaters to rise dangerously close to the house.